Three Hot Neighborhoods in Redwood City

 Redwood City is a great location for couples, where one works in San Francisco and one in the South Bay — it's a compromise where both may have a short commute, but neither will have a 40+ mile commute.
 There are also a growing number of job opportunities in Redwood City and San Mateo, which would cut commute time significantly.
 Also, if there is an employment change in the future, the odds are you might end up working in SF or the South Bay, so you're at a safe distance from both.

-Prices in Redwood City have risen over the past couple of years, but it is still less expensive than Palo Alto, Menlo Park, and San Carlos.
-For example, take the average sale price in each area in 2016.
+Prices in Redwood City have risen is past years, but it is still less expensive than Palo Alto, Menlo Park, and San Carlos.
+For example, take the average sale price in each area in 2018.

-On average, Palo Alto is nearly twice as much as Redwood City, Menlo Park is roughly 50% more, and San Carlos is 20% more.
+On average, Palo Alto is nearly twice as much as Redwood City, Menlo Park is roughly 50% more, and San Carlos is close to 20% more.

 Farm Hill is on the west side of Redwood City bordering Emerald Hills and is home to sought after school Roy Cloud Elementary.
-Here you'll find larger homes with expansive views.
+Here you'll find larger homes on larger lots, for what’s typical of Redwood City.
+This is also a good place to look if you’re after a home with a view.
 With it's location very close to 280, it's an easy commute to SF or the South Bay.
 Stulsaft Park and Edgewood Park are also nearby for hiking and outdoor fun.

 Woodside Plaza is on the south central part of Redwood City bordering Woodside Road and is home to Henry Ford Elementary.
 Homes in this area are mostly single story homes built in the 1950s on above-average-sized lots.
 It's a very family-friendly neighborhood with tree-lined streets and flat areas to walk.
 Close to shops and restaurants on Woodside Road and in Woodside Plaza shopping center, including the Redwood Grill, a local favorite.